 Wednesday 16th November

 We arrive in Altamira to visit the caves and their prehistoric paintings, before dropping down into Santillana del Mar for lunch and a look at the Parador (formerly a barracks for the Guardia Civil).
 No trip along the north coast is complete without a visit to ancient Santillana though, for me, it’s something of a lifeless museum piece, nowhere near as exciting, for example, as Hondarribia.
 But at least it has a five-star campsite.
-And it’s also a popular stop-over on the famous Camino de Santiago.
+And it’s also a popular stop-over on the famous Camino de Santiago (the coastal route).

 Thursday 17th November